 - You will be tested for hepatitis B before starting this drug.
 In people who have had hepatitis B or carry the virus, the virus has become active again during or after treatment with drugs like this one.
 This can lead to severe and sometimes deadly liver problems.
 People with hepatitis B and hepatitis C will be watched closely during and after treatment.

-- It is used to treat hepatitis C infection.
+- It is used to treat long-term hepatitis C infections.

 - If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.